 - Weed Whackers,

 The composting toilet is an environmentally friendly solution that saves water at the garden.

 We started our Goodwill Garden in 2013 to sow it forward to feed Maui's hungry.
 Three plots are designated growing areas for food to be donated to the Maui Food Bank and Hale Kau Kau programs which feed the hungry on Maui.

 Group Project Days

-Group project days are offered twice a month.
+Group project days are offered.
 The garden is maintained and operated 100% through volunteer efforts.

 Open Houses, Parties, Classes